 In general Barcelona is a safe city and most tourists are able to visit without any problems at all.
 However, you may have heard stories of Barcelona’s (in)famous pickpockets.
-Follow our simple guide to Barcelona safety tips below to avoid getting your valuables stolen on holiday can always be a bit of a nightmare and leave an unpleasant taste in your mouth.
+Follow our simple guide to Barcelona safety tips below to avoid getting your valuables stolen on holiday, which is always going to be a small nightmare and leave an unpleasant taste in your mouth.
 But all of this can easily be avoided – read our our useful checklist – remember, like any major city, in Barcelona it is important to be careful with your belongings.

 - Always be aware of your belongings!
 When you’re sitting out on a terrace try and keep an eye on your stuff and never leave your phone or wallet out on the table, as that’s easy territory for pickpockets.